Decode binary low-density parity-check (LDPC) code with GPU

 , initialized as before the first iteration, and

-If configured to stop when all parity checks are satisfied, the algorithm verifies the parity-check equation (H c' = 0) at the end of each iteration.
-When all parity checks are satisfied, or if the maximum number of iterations is reached, decoding stops.
+If decoding is configured to stop when all of the parity checks are satisfied, the algorithm verifies the parity-check equation (H c' = 0) at the end of each iteration.
+When all of the parity checks are satisfied, or if the maximum number of iterations is reached, decoding stops.

 Index sets and are based on the parity-check matrix (PCM).
 Index sets Ci and Vj correspond to all nonzero elements in column i and row j of the PCM, respectively.

-This figure highlights the computation of these index sets in a given PCM for i = 5 and j = 3.
+This figure shows the computation of these index sets in a given PCM for i = 5 and j = 3.

 To avoid infinite numbers in the algorithm equations, atanh(1) and atanh(–1) are set to 19.07 and –19.07, respectively.
 Due to finite precision, MATLAB returns 1 for tanh(19.07) and –1 for tanh(-19.07).